 People told us that there were sufficient staff to meet their needs.
-They said that if and when they needed staff, they were able to get help quickly.
-They also told us staff were available to take them out into the community or shopping when they wanted to go.
-One person told us, "The staff are good at supporting me for appointments as I get very anxious".
+They said that staff were always there if they needed them.
+They also told us staff were available to take them out to activities, the community or shopping when they wanted to go.
+A family member said, "There always seems to be enough staff there.
+When we phone they answer quickly".
 The registered manager told us that staffing levels were based on the needs of the people within the home.
-We observed that staffing level in the home provided an opportunity for staff to interact with the people they were supporting in a calm, relaxed and unhurried manner.
+We observed that the staffing level in the home provided an opportunity for staff to engage with people in a calm, relaxed and unhurried manner.
 There was a duty roster system, which detailed the planned cover for the home.
 This provided the opportunity for short term absences to be managed through the use of overtime, staff from another home owned by the provider or bank staff employed by the provider.
-One member of staff said, "There is enough staff here.
-There is sometimes a problem with short notice sickness.
-They try and cover it with overtime but like everything they phone around but the shift is not always covered".
+One member of staff said, "I feel there is enough staff to cater for the needs of the clients, which is good".
+Another member of staff told us, "We have enough staff when everyone is here".
 The registered manager told us that they and the deputy manager were available to step in and cover if they were needed.